robertncl/gh-action-demo/.github/aks/README.md

 Usage

-Trigger the workflow manually and provide the path to your clusters CSV.
+Trigger the workflow manually and provide the path to your clusters JSON.
 The job logs into Azure, fetches kubeconfig for each entry, checks the last change timestamp for each deployment, and performs a rollout restart if older than the threshold (default 30 days).